maxhansen98/algoBio1/README.md

 1.1  SMSS

-1.2  SMSS for all maximum scores (overlapping)
+1.2  MSS for all maximum scores (overlapping)